bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ## Running Systems Based on Input

-Input data can also be used as a conditional check for deciding when a system should run.
+Input data can also be used as a conditional check for deciding if a system should run.
 If the input data is only meant to signal that a system should run (instead of being needed inside the system itself), we can use several built-in functions to check whether a system should run.
 These functions will return a boolean based on the state of a specific input button, and require us to pass in a type that can be accessed from a `ButtonInput` type.